 Polish Institutes

-The goal of public diplomacy is to communicate with the societies of other countries.
-One of its best tools is broadly understood culture, which presents an interesting narrative about a country and its tradition, past, and present.
-Culture as a communication tool helps societies learn about and understand one another.
-The Polish Institutes play a special role as Poland’s ambassadors building bilateral relations and shaping the image of our country abroad.
+The goal of public and cultural diplomacy is to communicate with the societies of other countries.
+One of its most powerful tools is culture, broadly understood as a compelling narrative about a country, its traditions, history and the present the present day.
+Culture used as a tool for communication helps societies learn about and understand one another.
+As entities specialised in cultural diplomacy, the Polish Institutes play a unique role as Polish representatives, working to build bilateral relations and shape our country’s image abroad.

-The Polish Institutes cooperate with the state institutions and recognised NGOs of respective countries.
-This cooperation includes the organisation of cultural events (concerts, film screenings, theatrical performances, exhibitions), educational and informational activities (children’s programmes, dissemination of knowledge about Poland), academic events (seminars, lectures, conferences), and promotional events (Poland’s participation in book, education and design fairs).
-In their activities, the Institutes promote the Polish language and Poland’s research achievements in various fields as well as supporting the staff and students of Polish, Slavic, and Central European studies at foreign universities.
+The Polish Institutes cooperate with Polish and foreign state institutions and recognised NGOs.
+This cooperation includes organising cultural events (concerts, film screenings, theatrical performances, exhibitions), educational and informational activities (programmes for children and other specific groups, dissemination of knowledge about Poland, language courses), academic events (seminars, lectures, conferences), and promotional events (participation in book, education, and design fairs).
+In their activities, the Institutes promote the Polish language and the achievements of Polish researchers in various fields, as well as supporting the staff and students of Polish, Slavic, and Central European studies departments at foreign universities.

 {"register":{"columns":[]}}